Shogz-Labs/WellnessSquad/README.md

     - VotingClassifier

 ## Data Analytics
 I have provided some preliminary data analytics and visualizations from our training dataset.
-You may also see them in our dataloader.ipynb file.
+You may also see them in our [Data_Visualizations.py](https://github.com/stoyonaga/WellnessSquad/blob/main/Notebooks/Dataset_Visualizations).
 If you have any questions, please feel free to reach out at any time! :smile:
 ## Pipeline

 The new pipeline can be visualized below: